 International research investigates the efficacy of SSUs in a variety of populations and contexts.
 While a plethora of observational research exists, methodologically robust studies examining older people are required, as this population give rise to the majority of emergency presentations and acute medical admissions1.

-Strøm and colleagues (2018)4 investigate ED-SSU as compared to standard care medical admission in older adults.
-Findings support Strøm and colleagues (2017)3 earlier research, which described comparable rates of mortality, readmission and adverse events in standard care medical admissions.
-The 28.9% readmission rate in the standard care group is similar to Galvin and colleagues (2017)2 emergency readmission rate of 33% for older people.
-Furthermore, the number of drug errors and the concurrent IADL decline in the standard care group would seem to support Basic and colleagues (2017)5 association between drug errors and functional decline.
+Strøm and colleagues4 investigate ED-SSU as compared to standard care medical admission in older adults.
+Findings support Strøm and colleagues3 earlier research in 2017, which described comparable rates of mortality, readmission and adverse events in standard care medical admissions.
+The 28.9% readmission rate in the standard care group is similar to Galvin and colleagues2 emergency readmission rate of 33% for older people.
+Furthermore, the number of drug errors and the concurrent IADL decline in the standard care group would seem to support Basic and colleagues5 association between drug errors and functional decline.

 While ED-SSU results are promising, further international research is required in diverse older adult populations and healthcare systems.
-Additionally, Strøm and colleagues (2018)4 acknowledge that they did not power their trial sufficiently and this may bias the findings arising from this study.
+Additionally, Strøm and colleagues4 acknowledge that they did not power their trial sufficiently and this may bias the findings arising from this study.
 Furthermore, there is the potential for performance bias, as clinicians and participants were unable to be blinded due to the pragmatic nature of this single centre trial.